 Fair Market Rent (FMR): The rent, including the cost of utilities (except telephone), as established by HUD for units of varying sizes (by number of bedrooms), that must be paid in the housing market area to rent privately-owned existing, decent, safe and sanitary rental housing of modest (non-luxury) nature with suitable amenities.
-FMRs are published periodically in the Federal Register.
+FMRs are published periodically in accordance with 24 CFR part 888.
+Delete - the Federal Register.